klloun/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-This repository contains 2 programs developed as part of a university project
+This repository contains 2 Java programs developed as part of a university project.

 # mp1 Key Components